TheLegendVinny/AI-Testing-V0.2/README.md

 ------------------------------------
 Urgent Update About Caric AI!!
 ------------------------------------
-Hello Everyone, Vinny Here Today I Have Some News About Caric AI.
+Hello Everyone, Today I Have Some News About Caric AI.

 It Is Neither Bad Nor Good It Depends On The Way You Look At It.

-Mainly We Just Have A To-Do Worklist For Us, But We Would Also Like To Share It With You Guys!!
+Mainly We Just Have A To-Do Worklist For Us, But We Would Also Like To Share It With You Guys.

 Features: